 The Mercurial Superfly 8 is Nike’s elite offering, and it is arguably the best Superfly ever made.
-This soccer cleat has a premium locked-in sensation with a Dynamic Fit collar, a mid-cut collar that provides compression around the ankle.
-It has an interior heel cushioning for rearfoot stability.
+This soccer cleat has a premium locked-in sensation with a Dynamic Fit collar and a mid-cut collar that provides compression around the ankle.
+It has interior heel cushioning for rearfoot stability.
 And NikeGrip technology to minimize foot slippage.

-Professional soccer players admire the Mercurial Superfly for its responsive upper and an aggressive soleplate that can make you move quicker.
+Professional soccer players admire the Mercurial Superfly for its responsive upper and aggressive soleplate that can make your moves more quickly.
 Some sports medicine physicians recommend it for its perfect blend of comfort, flexibility, support, and shock absorption.

 Cheaper alternative: Nike Mercurial Superfly 8 Pro.
 It is $115 cheaper than the elite model but feels like its top-end version, with materials not far behind in quality and performance.

 Effective positions: Center Forward, Second Striker, Attacking Midfielder, Central Midfielder, Defensive Midfielder, Center Back, Sweeper, and Goalkeeper.